emoon/bgfx-rs/README.md

 ## Why another wrapper?

 While this [wrapper](https://github.com/rhoot/bgfx-rs) for Rust exists, the code here takes a different approach and generate high-level bindings from the BGFX API [def](https://github.com/bkaradzic/bgfx/blob/master/scripts/bgfx.idl) instead which will allow easier updating of the bindings once the API changes with much reduced work.
+In some cases there will be manual implementation where it makes sense to provide more ergonomic Rust code where auto-generation is difficult.

 ## Status

 Currently being developed and the API is changing.
-The goal of this library is to cover the majority of the BGFX functionallity while providing some Rust style convinience on top of the C API.
+The goal of this library is to cover the majority of the BGFX functionality while providing some Rust style convenience on top of the C API.

 Usage
 -----